Iterable/iterable-web-sdk/README.md

 ![Iterable-Logo](https://user-images.githubusercontent.com/7387001/129065810-44b39e27-e319-408c-b87c-4d6b37e1f3b2.png)

-# BETA FEATURE

-:rotating_light: Web in-app messages (along with the Iterable Web SDK) are in Beta.
-If you'd like to try them out, talk to your customer success manager.
-We cannot guarantee this SDK will function as expected if you are not in the Beta program. :rotating_light:

 # Iterable's Web SDK

 [Iterable](https://www.iterable.com) is a growth marketing platform that helps you to create better experiences for—and deeper relationships with—your customers.
 Use it to send customized email, SMS, push notification, in-app message, web push notification campaigns to your customers.